 As a Home user, you can temporarily disable Windows Update by setting your internet connection to metered.

 Go to Start > Settings > Network & Internet > Wi-Fi, select the network you’re connected to, and switch the slider under Set as metered connection to On.
 This path now also works for Ethernet connections.
-As soon as you connect to an unmetered Wi-Fi network or a LAN network, Windows Update will start downloading updates again.
+As soon as you connect to an unmetered Wi-Fi or LAN network, Windows Update will start downloading updates again.

 Unfortunately, this is just a temporary workaround.
 Though it could take many weeks, you should prepare for the impending upgrade that Windows Update will eventually drop on you.